Quantum (dis)charge of black hole interiors: Introduction

-due to vacuum polarization, i.e., an expectation value for the current $j_\nu$.
-At the event horizon ${\mathcal H}^R$, this current is responsible for the discharge of the BH via Hawking radiation \cite{Hawking:1974, Gibbons:1975, Unruh:1976}.
+due to vacuum polarization, i.e., an expectation value for the current $J_\nu$.
+At the event horizon ${\mH}^R$, this current is responsible for the discharge of the BH via Hawking radiation \cite{Hawking:1974, Gibbons:1975, Unruh:1976}.
 While vacuum polarization always discharges the event horizon, its influence on the Cauchy horizon is not obvious.
-As indicated in Fig.~\ref{fig:RNdS}, the two singularities have opposite charges $\pm Q$.
 It has been argued invoking the Schwinger process \cite{Schwinger:1951} that pair creation in the interior (region $\rII$) should discharge the Cauchy horizon, i.e., there should be a net current from the left Cauchy horizon $(\mCH^L)$ to the right one $(\mCH^R)$ \cite{Herman:1994,Sorkin:2000}.

-The arguments put forward are however not completely convincing: The BH interior is not stationary, so the very notion of particle is ambiguous there.
-Furthermore, already at the classical level the behavior of fields at the $\mCH$ is due to a very non-local effect: a competition between decay (in region I) and blue shift (region II).
-Hence, Schwinger's formula for pair creation seems not applicable/relevant and a first principle calculation of $\VEV{j_\nu}_\Psi$ at the Cauchy horizon is needed to settle this important question.
+Their arguments are, however, not completely convincing: The BH interior is not stationary, so the very notion of particle is ambiguous there.
+Furthermore, already at the classical level the behavior of fields at $\mCH^R$ is due to a very nonlocal effect: a competition between decay (in region $\rI$) and blue shift (region $\rII$).
+Hence, Schwinger's formula for pair creation seems not applicable/relevant and a first principle calculation of $\VEV{J_\nu}_\Psi$ at the Cauchy horizon is needed to settle this important question.
 This is the main novelty presented in our letter.
-Most interestingly, we find that the relevant component of the current, $\VEV{j_V}_\Psi$, can have either sign at the Cauchy horizon, depending on the parameters $Q, M, \Lambda$ of the spacetime and $\mu, q$ of the field.
-It follows that, via back-reaction, the Cauchy horizon can also be charged by quantum effects, contrary to naive expectations \cite{Herman:1994,Sorkin:2000}.
+Most interestingly, we find that the relevant component of the current, $\VEV{J_V}_\Psi$, can have either sign at $\mCH^R$, depending on the parameters $Q, M, \Lambda$ of the spacetime and $\mu, q$ of the field.
+It follows that, via backreaction, the Cauchy horizon can also be charged by quantum effects, contrary to naive expectations \cite{Herman:1994,Sorkin:2000}.

 More precisely, we argue that, in any quantum state $\Psi$ which is initially Hadamard near $\Sigma$, the expectation value of the current diverges at $\mCH^R$, with leading divergence